Namo tassa bhagavato arahato sammāsambuddhassa

 Introduction to 1.3.0

-Not only do the verses presented here inspire gratitude and rouse to practice based on how rare the opportunity is – they also explain the path and what to avoid staying out of darkness and what should be pursued.
+Not only do these verses inspire gratitude and rouse one to practice based on how rare the opportunity is, they also explain the path and what to avoid to stay out of darkness and what should be pursued.

-This chapter again endeavours to indicate the good fortune that one encounters walking on the path.
-It may seem natural that one lives in an era where the teaching of the Buddha and the Dhamma is available both as pariyatti and paṭipatti.
-It also may seem natural for those walking on the path that they do so because they are pursuing an inherent desire.
+While this chapter endeavours to indicate the good fortune that one encounters walking on the path, it may seem natural that one lives in an era where the teaching of the Buddha is available both as pariyatti and paṭipatti.
+It may also seem natural for those walking on the path that they do so because they are pursuing an inherent desire.

-However, is one really aware of the good fortune that pariyatti can stimulate one for paṭipatti?
+However, is one really aware of the good fortune that pariyatti can stimulate in one for paṭipatti?

 etaṃ maṅgalamuttamaṃ.